hossamelzhar/Femto_Shell_EXT2/README.md

 	* exit   -> Terminate Shell

-For Any Bugs, Send Me At My GMAIL: hossam.elzhar1@gmail.com Happy Using This Simple Shell.
+For Any Bugs,  My GMAIL: hossam.elzhar1@gmail.com Happy Using This Simple Shell.